ShubhamNegi1701/Coursera_MachineLearning_Capstone_Project/README.md

 This was my final submission for Coursera's Machine Learning with Python course Final project of IBM's course https://www.coursera.org/learn/machine-learning-with-python on coursera

-A simple comparison between KNN,SVM,Decision Tree and Logistic Regression models on a given data set of loans records. final results:
+A simple comparison between KNN, SVM, Decision Tree and Logistic Regression models on a given data set of loans records. final results:

 Algorithm	   Jaccard	F1-score	LogLoss
 KNN       	    0.7407	0.7144	NA